-This comprehensive tutorial will walk you through building a Google Maps-style application using Adalo's no-code platform.
+This comprehensive tutorial will walk you through building a Google Maps-style application using Adalo's platform.
 While some features like real-time tracking and turn-by-turn navigation aren't possible, you'll create a functional mapping app with location search, place discovery, and user positioning features.
+You can even publish the same app to the web, native iOS, and native Android with Adalo, all without writing a line of code or rebuilding anything.

 Prerequisites and Initial Setup